BuckWoody/PresentationsAndBlogs/dataliteracy/dataliteracy/03-analyze_data_in_context.md

 - Open a new note in your favorite note-taking software.
 - Select one topic you are interested in.
 - Find at least three sources of data for that topic, and note their locations.
 - Next to the location of each data source, write a short paragraph defending your selection of that resource as a reliable source.
-If you find you cannot
+If you find you cannot trust the source, write down your reason for rejecting it.

 <p style="border-bottom: 1px solid lightgrey;"></p>